-4. CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS AND KEY SOURCES OF ESTIMATION AND UNCERTAINITY
+4. SIGNIFICANT ACCOUNTING ESTIMATES AND JUDGEMENTS AND KEY SOURCES OF ESTIMATION AND UNCERTAINITY revenues and expenses during the reporting period.

-The preparation of financial statements in conformity with IFRS requires the use of estimates and judgment that affect the reported amounts of assets, liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Although these estimates are based on the Board of Trustees' best knowledge of current events and actions, actual results ultimately may differ from those estimates.
-The estimates and underlying assumptions are reviewed on an on-going basis.
+The estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and future periods if the revision affects both current and future periods.
 The most significant use of judgement and estimates are as follows: